digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 * A book may have internal structure - chapters - but still be considered a single Archival Object.
 The structural model is captured in METS structMap elements (and will later be directly reflected in IIIF Ranges).
 * A Periodical may comprise hundreds of _issues_ within dozens of _volumes_.
 You could choose to model each issue as a separate object, or each volume, or even (unlikely) the whole publication history of the periodical.
 All could in theory be expressed as a model in (large) METS files.
 Modelling should be guided by making manageable sized digital objects on the one hand, and future recoverability as a sensible intellectual object on the other.
 What would it mean to version an issue of a periodical (e.g., to insert a missing scanned image)?
 * An archival hierarchy _probably_ translates to distinct versioned preserved digital objects at the **item** level - but not necessarily.
+* Access control information - the _access conditions_ specified for individual files, or sections - may be carried by METS files as administrative metadata.
+A tool like Goobi allows specification of access conditions at arbitrary levels as part of the workflow - e.g., one file may have a restricted access condition amongst otherwise open content, or a particular sequence of images - a particular letter in a group - may be given a distinct access condition.
+It is not for Fedora to assign any meaning to this; meaning is inferred by the asset delivery part of DLIP, which understands the access conditions pertaining to a particular file, and can match them to roles (permissions) claimed by authenticated users.

 In short - the Preservation aspect of DLIP must allow us to model and preserve "digital objects that are composed of multiple hierarchical components" but it is not _necessarily_ within Fedora that the relationship between parts is captured.